danwalterlink/vault/dnd.mechanics.md

 luck to the bold: legerdemain skill contest: you appropriate the dice and store it for a rainy day.
 Swap either the number or size of a dice roll with your stored dice.

 ## resources
+modifiers can be converted to dice. dice can be spent as resources to gain more, whenever an associated roll is called: attack check throw

-generally, resource changes and allocations add dice (also, resource expenditure can be indicated by dice size) -> generation of feature usage makes dice smaller (until size breakpoint)
+resource changes and allocations add dice
+(also, resource expenditure can be indicated by dice size) -> generation of feature usage makes dice smaller (until size breakpoint)